agheadley/halite/README.md

 - export let open - closes modal - but not shown if pupil - as single page - so no modal used for display !
 - need to check this for parent, pupil and teachers !!!!

-- no f/b for pupils / parents !!!!
-- can it be added to $config.view

 # Admin